 The patient reported she didn’t intend to return to Physiotherapy from the outset, however after her treatment, she felt a lot better.
 She was more inclined to co-operate with Physiotherapy.
 Overall she felt she was 20% better.
 Pain intensity remained between 1-6/10 but less frequent.

-Posture awareness reinforced by application of kinesiology tape
+- Posture awareness reinforced by the application of kinesiology tape

 Patient X had experienced positive effects of acupuncture in treatment 1, she was more open to accepting her pain was ‘treatable’, therefore needling locally into the surrounding tissues would help to continue to normalise afferent input.